TechDufus/TravLang/manual/README.md

 Each part of the manual corresponds to a specific directory, and each distinct chapters (or sometimes sections) are mapped to a distinct `.etex` file:

-- Part I, Introduction to OCaml: `tutorials`
+- Part I, Introduction to travlang: `tutorials`
   - The core language: `coreexamples.etex`
   - The module system: `moduleexamples.etex`
-  - Objects in OCaml: `objectexamples.etex`
+  - Objects in travlang: `objectexamples.etex`
   - Labels and variants: `lablexamples.etex`
   - Advanced examples with classes and modules: `advexamples.etex`

-- Part II, The OCaml language: `refman`
+- Part II, The travlang language: `refman`
-  This part is divided in two very distinct chapters; the `OCaml language` chapter and the `Language extensions` chapter.
+  This part is divided in two very distinct chapters; the `travlang language` chapter and the `Language extensions` chapter.

-  - The OCaml language: `refman.etex`
+  - The travlang language: `refman.etex`
-    This chapter consists in a technical description of the OCaml language.
+    This chapter consists in a technical description of the travlang language.
     Each section of this chapter is mapped to a separate LaTeX file:
      - `lex.etex`, `values.etex`, `names.etex`, `types.etex`, `const.etex`,
      `patterns.etex`, `expr.etex`, `typedecl.etex`, `classes.etex`,
      `modtypes.etex`, `compunit.etex`

   - Language extensions: `exten.etex`
-  This chapter contains a description of all recent features of the OCaml language.
+  This chapter contains a description of all recent features of the travlang language.

-- Part III, The OCaml tools: 'cmds'
+- Part III, The travlang tools: 'cmds'
-    - Batch compilation (ocamlc): `comp.etex`
+    - Batch compilation (travlangc): `comp.etex`
-    - The toplevel system (ocaml): `top.etex`
+    - The toplevel system (travlang): `top.etex`
-    - The runtime system (ocamlrun): `runtime.etex`
+    - The runtime system (travlangrun): `runtime.etex`
-    - Native-code compilation (ocamlopt): `native.etex`
+    - Native-code compilation (travlangopt): `native.etex`
-    - Lexer and parser generators (ocamllex, ocamlyacc): `lexyacc.etex`
+    - Lexer and parser generators (travlanglex, travlangyacc): `lexyacc.etex`
-    - Dependency generator (ocamldep): `ocamldep.etex`
+    - Dependency generator (travlangdep): `travlangdep.etex`
-    - The documentation generator (ocamldoc): `ocamldoc.etex`
+    - The documentation generator (travlangdoc): `travlangdoc.etex`
-    - The debugger (ocamldebug): `debugger.etex`
+    - The debugger (travlangdebug): `debugger.etex`
-    - Profiling (ocamlprof): `profil.etex`
+    - Profiling (travlangprof): `profil.etex`
-    - Interfacing C with OCaml: `intf-c.etex`
+    - Interfacing C with travlang: `intf-c.etex`
     - Optimisation with Flambda: `flambda.etex`
     - Fuzzing with afl-fuzz: `afl-fuzz.etex`
     - Runtime tracing with Runtime_events: `runtime_tracing.etex`

-Note that ocamlc,ocamlopt and the toplevel options overlap a lot.
+Note that travlangc,travlangopt and the toplevel options overlap a lot.
 Consequently, these options are described together in the file `unified-options.etex` and then included from `comp.etex`, `native.etex`, and `top.etex`.
 If you need to update this list of options, the top comment of `unified-options.etex` contains the relevant information.

-- Part IV, The OCaml library: 'library'
+- Part IV, The travlang library: 'library'
  This parts contains an brief presentation of all libraries bundled with the compilers and the api documentation generated for these libraries.
     - The core library: `core.etex`